dylan-robins/HDL-E2I/README.md

 - **GHDL** v1.0.0: HDL compiler/simulator
 - **GTKWave** v3.3.104: waveform visualizer
-- **python** v3.7+: interpreter for custom build script
+- **python** v3.7-3.10.1: interpreter for custom build script

 ## Simulating the designs

 The available testbenches are listed in the `test/` directory.
-You can compile and simulate them by running `make sim_<device-name>`.
-This will compile the required files, elaborate the modules, run the simulation and open the generated signal traces in GTKWave.
+You can compile and simulate them by running `./make.py <entity_name>`.
+This will compile the required files, elaborate the modules and run the simulation.

-You can set the simulation length by setting `STOP_TIME=<duration>` in the make call.
+You can set the simulation length by setting `--stop_time <duration>` option, and using `--gui` will attempt to open the generated wave file in GTKWave.

 ## Authors